tech-rules/Finding-Lanes/README.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 This was a great project for me to become familiar with the image processing and transformation techniques avaialable to us.
-The main challenge that I faced was tweaking of multitude of parameters.
+The main challenge that I faced was trying to find color and gradient thresholds that work most of the time.
+Compared to the deep learning approach